 Squirrels can do a lot of unexpected damage to attic spaces.
-Those sharp little teeth that are great for cracking acorn shells are also effective tools for chewing away at your home.
+Those sharp little teeth that are great for cracking acorn shells are also powerful tools for chewing away at your home.

 What do they chew?

 First, they can chew their way into your attic.
-Loose soffit and fascia make choice entry points.
+Loose soffit and fascia make ideal entry points.
 It only takes a hole about an inch wide for a squirrel to move in.
-If it’s a tight fit, they’ll chew away the edges to make small opening even bigger.
+If it’s a tight fit, they’ll chew away the edges to make the small opening even bigger.

 Squirrels chew on wires to sharpen, strengthen and control the growth of their teeth.
-And once they’ve chewed their way through, exposed wires become a major safety concern.
-Exposed wires can cause unexplained service interruptions, start fires or even electrocute anyone who touches them.
+And once they’ve munched their way through, exposed wires become a major safety concern.
+Exposed wires can cause unexplained service interruptions, start fires, or even electrocute anyone who touches them.

 You or your contractor should be very careful when completing attic repairs from squirrel damage.
 You never know when you might come across an exposed wire hidden under insulation.